awsdocs/amazon-comprehend-developer-guide/doc_source/async-pii-api.md

 # Locating PII entities with asynchronous jobs \(API\)<a name="async-pii-api"></a>

 Run an asynchronous batch job to locate PII in a collection of documents\.
-To run the job, upload your documents to Amazon S3, and submit a [StartPiiEntitiesDetectionJob](API_StartPiiEntitiesDetectionJob.md) request\.
+To run the job, upload your documents to Amazon S3, and submit an [StartPiiEntitiesDetectionJob](API_StartPiiEntitiesDetectionJob.md) request\.

 **Topics**
 + [Before you start](#detect-pii-before)